rockfound/lead_water_acs_data/README.md

 ## Attribution and License

+The datasets in this repository are publicly available for noncommerical purposes including use by academics, nonprofits and the general public.

+Using this data requires attribution to "The Rockefeller Foundation" in any publication or report.
+We are currently using Creative Commons Attribution-NonCommercial 4.0 International license.
+You can read the terms in the [LICENSE](https://github.com/datasciencerf/lead_water_acs_data/blob/main/LICENSE).

 ## Contact Us

-If you have questions about the data or licensing conditions, please contact us at
+If you have questions about the data or licensing conditions, please contact us

 ## Contributors

-Sue Marquez -- Data Science Manager
+Sue Marquez, Data Science Manager\
-Michelle Leonard -- Data and Visualization specialist
+Michelle Leonard, Data Visualization consultant